The Hunger Games Lesson Plan Ideas

 A common extension activity with The Hunger Games is creating an art piece.
 My students have created collages, movie posters, and skits to end our unit.
 Once, students and I mapped out what would happen in the next book—a sort of prediction activity.

-Sometimes, I simply ask students what they want to create.
+Sometimes, I simply ask classes what they want to create.
 Their ideas are often quite suitable!
+Incorporate Canva and other user-friendly resources into your The Hunger Games lesson plan ideas.

 Are you looking for The Hunger Games lesson plan ideas?
 Download free Hunger Games lesson plans that will meet a variety of language arts standards.
 Hunger Games activities can cover media literacy, language, & analysis.
 Set the stage with Hunger Games pre reading activities for your Hunger Games novel study with middle school language arts classroom.
 Teaching The Hunger Games will be a great addition to seventh grade language arts or eighth grade language arts classes.
 Middle school ELA help!